I love to share the experience I have gained over three quarters of a century, be it useful tips, love, jokes or technology.

 I'm going to tell you how to defrost your freezer in less than half an hour from start to finish with the minimum amount of mess and upheaval.
 No defrosting chemicals needed, no puddles of water, no hanging around for two hours waiting for everything to melt, and no worrying about the food unfreezing.

-Equipment Needed for Defrosting Your Freezer Quickly
+Equipment Needed for Defrosting a Freezer

 - A kettle